ksenkowski/ksenkowski.github.io/_posts/game/2015-11-10-cos-skirmishes.markdown

 	<div class="content">
 	<div class="span-3 col empty"></div>
 	<div class="span-6 col">
 		<p>When a unit suffers damage in a missile or melee attack consult the injury table below.
 Each time a character suffers a wound, they need to make a shock toss.
-A shock toss requires a unit to toss <em>Athletics</em> with a <em>Difficulty</em> equal to the total number of wounds a unit has suffered.
-If a unit fails a shock toss they become stunned.
-If they are already stunned, the are knocked down.</p>
+A shock toss requires a unit to toss <em>Athletics</em> with a <em>Difficulty</em> equal to the total number of wounds a unit has suffered.</p>
+		<p>If a unit fails a shock toss they become stunned or knocked down.
+Determine this by tossing a single rune stone.
+If a success they are stunned.
+If it is a failure they are knocked down.</p>
+		<p>When a unit is stunned or knocked down, they are particularly vulnerable.
+When they are struck in this state, they are knocked out of the fight entirely and add two wounds to their total.</p>
 		<table>
 			<caption>Injury Table</caption>
 			<thead>